govindak-umd/Social-Distancing-Checker/README.md

 ## Current status

-`I am working on improving the training weights.`
+`I am working on improving the training weights.
+The entire project will be linked here when the weights are retrained`

 ## Credits